 Up to 12 credits taken in study abroad programs may count toward the major.
 Students can enroll in either UConn-sponsored or non-UConn-sponsored programs.
 In either case, students must consult with the advisor to determine which courses will receive credits.

-To satisfy the Information Literacy Competency and Writing in the major requirements, all students must take a W course as specified by the advisor.
+To satisfy the Information Literacy Competency and Writing in the major requirements, all students must take CHIN 3250W.

 A minor in Chinese is described in the “Minors” section.